moudio/appointment/README.md

 - ES6

 ## Live Version
-<a href="https://react-meals-recipe.netlify.app/" target="_blank" > Live version </a>
+<a href="https://appointcar.netlify.app/" target="_blank" > Live version </a>

 ## Description
 This is the last capstone project I built while being a sofware developer student at Microverse.
-This project is about my previous knowledge on React and Ruby on Rails to built a web application.
+It's a web application where the user can create an account, browse through available cars and book cars for a date and location.

 The web application uses React as the front-end language and Ruby on Rails as the back-end language.

 I built the Ruby On Rails backend language so that the two separate web apps can communicate smoothly.